-Meanwhile, the 8% of Dominicans who identify as black include descendants of enslaved Africans brought to Hispaniola during the colonial period (see History and Myth).
-Disproportionately comprising the very poor, black Dominicans typically work as urban wage laborers, subsistence farmers, and in other lowincome, low-status iobs.
+Meanwhile, the 8% of Dominicans who identify as black include descendants of enslaved Africans brought to Hispaniola during the colonial period (see p.
+3-4 of History and Myth).
+Disproportionately comprising the very poor, black Dominicans typically work as urban wage laborers, subsistence farmers, and in other low-income, low-status jobs.

-Finally, the population includes the descendants of 19th-and 20th-century immigrants from the US, Italy, Lebanon, Syria, Turkey, and Palestine.
+Finally, the population includes the descendants of 19thand 20th-century immigrants from the US, Italy, Lebanon, Syria, Turkey, and Palestine.
 The DR is also home to some non-Hispanic immigrants with African ancestry from English- and Dutch-speaking Caribbean islands, who are sometimes collectively referred to in a derogatory manner as cocolos.